CaptainCodeman/afero-datastore/readme.md

 ## Enhancements

-Flags for test configuration (e.g. project name) Improve usefulness of logging
+* Flags for test configuration (e.g. project name)
+* Fully clean-up tests and use more unique names for standalone namespace + entity to avoid conflicts
+* Improve usefulness of logging
-Add storage-level compression (i.e. transparent to the caller)
+* Add storage-level compression (i.e. transparent to the caller)